api-client/amf-service/README.md

 A node service that act as a backed for an AMF graph stores.
 The service support multiple graph instances at once.
 After initializing a graph session a unique identifier is issued to the client.
 This identifier is then used to connect to a specific graph instance.
-This was multiple clients can operate on the same graph instance.
+This is done so multiple clients can operate on the same graph instance.

 The server support SSE (server-sent events).
-An event is dispatched to connected clients when a store object is modified.
+An event is dispatched to connected clients when the store object is modified.
 To register a client use the `v1/store/events/{pid}` endpoint, where the `pid` is the id received from the session initialization.

 ## Examples